History of Ryan Clark (American football) in Timeline

 On April 26, 2002, Ryan Clark signed a three-year contract with the New York Giants as an undrafted free agent, including a signing bonus.

-On October 21, 2002, the New York Giants released Ryan Clark and replaced him with Johnnie Harris.
+On October 21, 2002, the New York Giants released Ryan Clark and replaced him with a veteran safety.

-In 2002, Ryan Clark was signed by the New York Giants as an undrafted free agent.
+In 2002, Ryan Clark was signed as an undrafted free agent by the New York Giants.

-In 2002, while with the Giants, Ryan Clark participated in the United Way Hometown Huddle and "Operation PaintFest" to support the community and hospitals affected by the September 11 attacks.
+While with the Giants in 2002, Ryan Clark participated in the United Way Hometown Huddle and "Operation PaintFest," creating paintings for New York City hospitals involved in the September 11 attacks tragedies.

-On October 19, 2003, Ryan Clark earned his first career start for the Giants and deflected a pass in a game against the Philadelphia Eagles.
+On October 19, 2003, Ryan Clark earned his first career start with the Giants and deflected a pass in a game against the Philadelphia Eagles.

-On December 28, 2003, Ryan Clark recorded his first career sack against Jake Delhomme of the Carolina Panthers.
+On December 28, 2003, Ryan Clark recorded his first career sack during a game against the Carolina Panthers, sacking quarterback Jake Delhomme.

 On May 28, 2004, Ryan Clark was waived by the New York Giants after they signed Brent Alexander.